Relating bulk to boundary entanglement: Relating bulk to boundary entanglement

 \subsection{Free CFTs in general dimensions}

 \lb{hkernel} For free theories, the $n$--R\'enyi entropy may be computed using the heat kernel (or Green function) method together with the replica trick.
 Essentially, one has to compute the trace of the heat kernel on a manifold with a conical singularity along the entangling surface.
 Let us take the free scalar field as an example.
 For a base manifold that is the half-space in $\mathbb{R}^d$, we may impose either Dirichlet or Neumann BCs on the boundary (conformal BCs).
-The (scalar) heat kernel is then the sum of a `uniform' term, which equals the heat kernel $K$ on $\mathbb{R}^d$ (without boundary), and a reflected term $K^*$.
-The reflected term satisfies the heat equation, with boundary data cancelling that of the uniform term.
+The (scalar) heat kernel is then the sum\footnote{In one spatial dimension, the `uniform' term is the well-known solution of the heat equation on $\mathbb{R}$ with initial condition $K(0,x,x')=\delta(x-x')$, i.e. \mbox{$K(s,x,x') = \frac{1}{\sqrt{4\pi s}}e^{-\frac{1}{4s}(x-x')^2}$}, while the `reflected' term is the mirror image through the boundary at, e.g., $x=0$, that is $K^*(s,x,x')=K(s,x,-x')$.
+Also, $\tr\,K$ is the trace of the heat kernel over the manifold $\M$, $\tr\,K=\int_\M dx\, K(s,x,x)$.} of a `uniform' term, which equals the heat kernel $K$ on $\mathbb{R}^d$ (without boundary), and a `reflected' term $K^*$.
+The reflected term satisfies the heat equation, with boundary data canceling that of the uniform term.
 For Neumann $(+)$ and Dirichlet $(-)$ BCs, one has $K_{N/D}=K \pm K^*$.
-Taking the trace of these heat kernel one gets $\tr\, K=\widetilde{\tr} (K_N + K_D)$, where $\tr$ stands for the trace over $\mathbb{R}^d$ and $\widetilde{\tr}$ for the trace over the half-space only.
+Taking the trace of these heat kernels one gets $\tr\, K=\widetilde{\tr} (K_N + K_D)$, where $\tr$ stands for the trace over $\mathbb{R}^d$ and $\widetilde{\tr}$ for the trace over the half-space only.
 Thus, considering the entropy of a scalar field for an arbitrary subregion $A$ of $\mathbb{R}^d$ symmetric with respect to some hyperplane, one may obtain the entropy of $A$ as the sum of the Neumann and Dirichlet entanglement entropies of the two mirror subregions with a boundary being the hyperplane of symmetry of $A$.
 In $1+1$ dimensions, this reasoning leads to \eqref{2d} at leading order in $\ell/\epsilon$ for free CFTs, independently of the boundary conditions.
 As was discussed, this holds for general CFTs in 2$d$.
 These considerations, along with new ones that we shall present in this work, motivate the following conjecture relating bulk and boundary entanglement in $d\ge2$.